 Several nonnative fish species have been introduced into these areas for purposes of mosquito abatement and recreational fishing opportunities.
-Competition and predation by nonnative species have

-Subunits where historic records of spotted frog had occurred include Utah Lake, Spanish Fork, Provo River, Jordan River, Upper Weber River, and in the Lower Weber River.
-Currently a total of seven populations are known to occur in this GMU (Figure 3 and Table 2).
-They occur in the Utah Lake, Spanish Fork, Provo River, and Upper Weber River subunits.
-The collection sites, breeding sites, and monitoring sites that have typically been described in the literature and are part of the seven identified populations for this GMU are summarized in Table 2.
+Competition and predation by nonnative species have Subunits where historic records of spotted frog had occurred include Utah Lake, Spanish Fork, Provo River, Jordan River, Upper Weber River, and in the Lower Weber River.
+Currently a total of seven wild populations and one introduced population are known to occur in this GMU (Figure 3 and Table 2) They occur in the Utah Lake, Spanish Fork, Provo River, and Upper Weber River subunits.
+The collection sites, breeding sites, and monitoring sites that have typically been described in the literature for this GMU are summarized in Table 2.